benhamill/benhamill.github.com/source/_posts/2015-10-02-the-folly-of-fatherhood.markdown

 title: "The Folly of Fatherhood"
 date: 2015-10-02 22:39:00 -0500
 comments: true
 categories:
 ---
 Upon reflection, I think I have observed something about fatherhood.
 Or at least _my_ fatherhood (the one I am doing or having right now, not the one my dad did or had with, on, at or to me—the prepositions, here, are unclear to me).
+It is
-It is this: I am fairly certain I would _destroy myself_ saving one of my children.
+this: I am fairly certain I would _destroy myself_ saving one of my children.
 In fact, I'm pretty sure I'd destroy myself _failing_ such an attempt.
 Not infrequently, I think of a specific incident.
 (This may get a bit dark for some readers.
-There is talk of death and dying both: my own and my children's.
+There is talk of hypothetical death and dying: both my own and my children's.
 I won't think less of you if you skip it).

-When L was about one and a half, my family and I were at the Texas Renaissance Festival.
+When L was about two years old, my family and I were at the Texas Renaissance Festival.
 They have, there, a little side-path where you can kind of get away from the hubbub of the main festival.
 There are a few nice plants, some statuary, the odd set of benches and a majority of the path is adjacent to a